太陽工業コラム

 The steep road to establishing a recycling system.

-The road to recycling is steep and requires many processes.
+The road to recycling is steep and requires many steps.

 Future challenges are to integrate social contribution and environmental protection through the reuse and recycling of our products.

-This will be a challenge to the new business model.
+This will be a challenge towards a new business model.

-Recycling Ticon when it is no longer usable requires a number of processes.
+Recycling TAICON when it is no longer usable requires a number of steps.
 We have a nationwide network that collects used materials, performs cleaning maintenance, disposal determination, simple cleaning, sorting, and sorting.
 We then turn the recyclable materials into new products and lead them through the recycling process to bring them back to life again.

-We are considering a cycle whereby the recycled container bag resin is not only exported, but also reused as our own product, “Ticon”.
+We are considering a cycle whereby the recycled container bag resin is not only exported, but also reused as our own product, “TAICON”.

 We also aim to make profits commensurate with our costs, and are striving to realize a better society through recycling as a new business model that contributes to society and protects the environment.